 Join the Aotearoa Bike Challenge today!
-This is a fun, free challenge to encourage you and your colleagues to experience first hand joys and benefits of riding a bike.
+This is a fun, free challenge to encourage you and your colleagues to experience first hand the joys and benefits of riding a bike.
 There will be lots of fantastic prizes on offer to tempt your team.

 Get handy tips on feeling more confident on a bike, including on buying and maintaining a bike.
 You can also get help to overcome a barrier to riding or to help boost your motivation!